VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 ### Detecting duplicate OrderPlaced events

-To achieve this, the **RegistrationProcessRouter** class now performs a check to see of the event is has already been processed.
+To achieve this, the **RegistrationProcessManagerRouter** class now performs a check to see of the event is has already been processed.
 The new V3 version of the code is shown in the following code sample: